Frequently Asked Questions

 Depending on your growth objectives, securing the Compot Top directly in the garden with the provided Four Stakes may yield impressive results.
 In hotter climates, consider propagating in shaded areas during summer.
 Like any gardening endeavour, experimentation is key to finding what works best in your environment and climate.

 Your Compot should ideally not emit any odour.
-By covering it with grass clippings or any other topping used in your garden to retain moisture, you can effectively prevent any unpleasant smells.
+Covering it with grass clippings or any other topping used in your garden to retain moisture, you can effectively prevent any unpleasant smells.
 This covering acts as a filter for odours, particularly during the initial few days.
 Once the Compot settles, there should be no odour, even when disposing of items like prawns.

 If grass clippings aren’t available, you can use alternatives such as leaves, mulched garden clippings, straw, shredded bamboo, coconut fibre, hay, lucerne or pea straw.
 Avoid using dirt or sugar cane mulch, as the latter may attract rodents due to its sweet scent when heated in the garden.
 Experiment with different materials to find what works best for your specific circumstances.